 The foundations of a free and competitive market economy are assured.
-Over time, the government has incrementally introduced laws to ensure a free market.
-This was particularly true during the country's 2000 WTO entry process, the enacting of a free trade agreement with the United States in January 2009 and the need to apply a normal 5% external tariff as required by the GCC customs union agreement.
+The currency is freely convertible, and the government has incrementally introduced laws to ensure a free market.
+This was particularly true during the country's 2000 WTO entry process, the enacting of a free trade agreement with the United States in January 2009 and the need to apply a normal 5% external tariff as required by the Gulf Cooperation Council (GCC) customs union, which became operational in January 2015.
 Similarly, Oman's government has initiated laws to encourage and facilitate foreign investment and to offer incentives for both private and foreign investors.
-The program to privatize a number of wholly or partly state-owned enterprises has sped up considerably since 2003.
-In 2011 and 2012, however, emergency social and economic measures adopted in response to the Arab Spring (such as the creation of tens of thousands of public sector jobs for nationals, the sharp increase in public benefits and salaries in the public and private sectors, etc.) in a sense contradict privatization and deregulation policies implemented over the last decade.
-In 2015, under intensifying pressure to increase non-oil revenues and balance the budget, the cabinet has been studying the possibility of reducing state subsidies in various fields (including energy) and carrying out a new privatization program in the next three years.
+In 2011 and 2012, however, emergency social and economic measures adopted in response to the Arab Spring (such as the creation of tens of thousands of public sector jobs for nationals, the sharp increase in public benefits and salaries in the public and private sectors, et cetera) in a sense contradict privatization and deregulation policies implemented over the previous decade.
+In 2016, under intensifying pressure to increase non-oil revenues and balance the budget, the government removed the subsidy on petrol and diesel prices, which led to a doubling of fuel prices in early 2017.
+Oman's state budget for 2016 has set a subsidy cap of 400 million Omani rial (\$1.04 billion), a big drop from 1.1 billion Omani rial (\$2.9 billion) in 2015.
+In January 2017, the government raised electricity prices for large commercial, government and industrial users by cutting 100 million Omani rial (\$260 million) worth of subsidies.

 Rules that regulate the employment of expatriate labor (such as the kafala sponsorship system) and policies for the Omanization of the private sector workforce are still in force.
 While the government stopped issuing visas to non-nationals working in construction and cleaning sectors for one year between 2013 and 2014, in order to promote Omani nationals in these positions, international companies were exempted from these measures, as were companies working on government projects and firms managed full-time by their owners.
 This exception ended in October 2014 under increasing pressure from the private sector.
+However, in November 2016, in order to tackle the increasing budget deficit and economic downturn, the government increased the visa fees to be paid by employers for expatriate workers by 50%.

 Politically strategic segments of the economy remain controlled by business actors who are loyal allies of the regime.
+The informal sector remains insignificant, including mainly traditional handicrafts and private bazaar traders.

-One of the most common grievances expressed in the 2011 protests related to the intermingling of political and business interests among top political incumbents.
-This political-economic elite, which has managed to create quasi-monopolies since 1970, has been the regime's most reliable supporter under Qaboos, and cabinet reshufflings implemented since 2011 have not altered this situation.
+One of the most common popular grievances expressed since 2011 has related to the intermingling of political and business interests among top political incumbents.
+This political-economic elite, which has managed to create quasi-monopolies since 1970, has been the regime's most reliable supporter under Qaboos, and cabinet reshufflings implemented since 2011 have not altered this situation - neither has the recent growing involvement in business of royal family members.